usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-4"> <a name="12203b" id="12203b"></a>(b) Interference, coercion, or intimidation</p>
 <p class="margin-left-4">It shall be unlawful to coerce, intimidate, threaten, or interfere with any individual in the exercise or enjoyment of, or on account of his or her having exercised or enjoyed, or on account of his or her having aided or encouraged any other individual in the exercise or enjoyment of, any right granted or protected by this chapter.</p>
 <p class="margin-left-4"> <a name="12203c" id="12203c"></a>(c) Remedies and procedures</p>
-<p class="margin-left-4">The remedies and procedures available under sections 12117, 12133, and 12188 of this title shall be available to aggrieved persons for violations of subsections (a) and (b) of this section, with respect to subchapter I, subchapter II and subchapter III of this chapter, respectively.</p>
+<p class="margin-left-4">The remedies and procedures available under sections 12117, 12133, and 12188 of this title shall be available to aggrieved persons for violations of subsections (a) and (b), with respect to subchapter I, subchapter II and subchapter III of this chapter, respectively.</p>

 ### Sec.
 12204.
 Regulations by Architectural and Transportation Barriers Compliance Board
 <p class="margin-left-4"> <a name="12204a" id="12204a"></a>(a) Issuance of guidelines</p>